-2. [Simple Regression, 20 points]
+2 Simple Regression (20 points)

 Train a simple linear regression model to predict house prices as a function of their floor size, by running gradient descent for 500 epochs with a learning rate of 0.1.
-Use the dataset from the folder hw02/data/simple.
+Use the dataset from the folder hw03/data/simple.
 Plot $J(\mathbf{w})$ vs. the number of epochs in increments of 10 (i.e. after 0 epochs, 10 epochs, 20 epochs, ...).
 After training print the parameters and RMSEs and compare with the solution from normal equations.
 Plot the training using the default blue circles and test examples using lime green triangles.
 On the same graph also plot the linear approximation.

-3. [Multiple Regression, 20 points]
+3 Multiple Regression (20 points)

-Train a multiple linear regression model to predict house prices as a function of their floor size, number of bedrooms, and year.
+Train a multiple linear regression model to predict house prices as a function of their floor size, number of bedrooms, and age.
 Run gradient descent for 200 epochs with a learning rate of 0.1.
-Use the dataset from the folder hw02/data/multiple.
+Use the dataset from the folder hw03/data/multiple.
 Plot $J(\mathbf{w})$ vs. the number of epochs in increments of 10 (i.e. after 0 epochs, 10 epochs, 20 epochs, ...).
 After training print the parameters and RMSEs and compare with solution from normal equations.

-4. [Polynomial Curve Fitting, 40 points]
+4 Polynomial Curve Fitting () (35 points)

-In this exercise, you are asked to use gradient descent to train a linear regression model, with and without regularization, on the artificial dataset from the folder hw02/data/polyfit.
+In this exercise, you are asked to use gradient descent to train a linear regression model, with and without regularization, on the artificial dataset from the folder hw03/data/polyfit.

-- (a) Select 30 values for $x \in [0,1]$ uniformly spaced, and generate corresponding t values according to $t(x) = \sin(2\pi x) + x(x+1)/4 + \epsilon$ , where $\epsilon = N(0,0.005)$ is a zero mean Gaussian with variance 0.005.
+- (a) Select 30 values for $x \in [0, 1]$ uniformly spaced, and generate corresponding t values according to $t(x) = sin(2\pi x) + x(x+1)/4 + \epsilon$, where $\epsilon = N(0, 0.005)$ is a zero mean Gaussian with variance 0.005.
 Save and plot all the values.
-Done in dataset.txt. - (b) Split the 30 samples $(x_n, t_n)$ in three sets: 10 samples for training, 10 samples for validation, and 10 samples for testing.
+Generation and saving was done for you in dataset.txt. - (b) Split the 30 samples (x_n, t_n) in three sets: 10 samples for training, 10 samples for validation, and 10 samples for testing.
 Save and plot the 3 datasets separately.
-Done in train.txt, test.txt, devel.txt. - (c) Consider a linear regression model with polynomial basis functions, trained with the objective shown below:
+Generation and saving was done for you in train.txt, test.txt, devel.txt. - (c) Consider a linear regression model with polynomial basis functions, trained with the objective shown below:

-Show the gradient update used for minimizing $J(\mathbf{w})$ .
+Show the gradient update used for minimizing $J(\mathbf{w})$.

-- (d) Train and evaluate the linear regression model in the following scenarios: - 1.
-Without regularization: Using M=5, run gradient descent with a learning rate that is tuned on the training data using the following consecutive powers of 10: $\{0.0001, 0.001, 0.01, 0.1, 1, 10\}$ .
-Plot $J(\mathbf{w})$ vs. epochs and select the largest learning rate that leads to a smooth, decreasing behavior of $J(\mathbf{w})$ .
+(d) Train and evaluate the linear regression model in the following scenarios:

+1. Without regularization: Using M = 5, run gradient descent with a learning rate that is tuned on the training data using the following consecutive powers of 10: $\{0.0001, 0.001, 0.01, 0.1, 1, 10\}$.
+Plot $J(\mathbf{w})$ vs. epochs and select the largest learning rate that leads to a smooth, decreasing behavior of $J(\mathbf{w})$.
 If convergence appears to be too slow, you may consider consecutive powers of 2 in the same range for the learning rate.
 Once the learning rate is selected, run gradient descent until the cost value appears to have converged (flatten) or performance does not improve on validation data.
 Depending on the learning rate, you may have to run it for tens or even hundreds of thousands of epochs to converge.
 You can tune the number of epochs by monitoring the performance on the validation data.
 Compare the trained parameters and RMSE performance with the solution obtained in the first homework for the same degree M.